 Water Conservation for Future Generation

-Maybe there would never be generated next to us if water exploitation will still prevails these days.
+Maybe there would never be generated next to us if water exploitation still prevails.
 Better yet, preservation should be given utmost priority now before it’s too late for us to notice that water resources are almost dying.
-It is our great responsibility for them to pass on those natural resources unharmed for them to cherish too.

-If you think it’s too impossible to do?
+Do you think it’s impossible to do?
 Why not give it a try?
-You can start by simply acknowledging and knowing what you should do in your little way of preserving it because that little way could spell magic, and if done by everyone, it could save lives and save our future.
+You can start by simply acknowledging and knowing what you should do in your little way of preserving it because that little way could spell magic, and if done by everyone, it could save lives and our future.

-For as long as the world is turning so fast when it comes to industrialization and technology, we forgot the essence of water as the most precious gift from God that we should be thankful that’s why it is also called “life.”
+As the world has turned so fast with industrialization and technology, we have forgotten the essence of water, which is the most precious gift from God and one for which we should be thankful.
+That’s why it is also called “life.”

 Water is life, as they say.
-So we need to give importance to it and continuously preserve and protect it not only for ourselves now but for the next generation for them to enjoy the beauty, essence, and the natural taste of water for them to cherish, protect and preserve too to pass it on for their next generation too!
+So we need to value it and continuously preserve and protect it, not only for ourselves now but also for the next generation.

 Older Post Newer Post